3 Savvy Steps for Buying a Used Pontoon Boat

 I would highly recommend you try to test drive the rig before purchasing.
 It can be difficult, and a lot of sellers will find this annoying.
-But who cares?
-If you’re serious about the purchase, and everything else looks good so far, make it clear to the seller that it’s make-or-break for you and they may oblige.
+But who cares, this is your investment.
+If you're serious about the purchase, and everything else looks good so far, make it clear to the seller that it's make-or-break for you and they may oblige.

 - When you first start it up, how does the motor sound?

 - Once you get going, watch the gauges.
 Are they working at all?

 - If the gauges are working, do they appear to be working accurately?